A note on continuous-stage Runge-Kutta methods: Geometric numerical integration by csRK methods

 Energy-preserving csRK methods were firstly studied in \cite{Iavernarop07sst,quispelm08anc,brugnanoit10hbv,hairer10epv,tangs12ana,Tangs14cor}, and it was shown that there exists energy-preserving csRK methods which are conjugate-symplectic up to a finite order \cite{hairer10epv,hairerz13oco,Tangs14cor}.
 Miyatake \cite{miyatake14aep} provided a sufficient condition for energy conservation, and then he \& Butcher provided a proof for the necessity of the condition in a ``weak" sense \cite{miyatake15aco}. \begin{thm} \cite{miyatake15aco} A csRK method is energy-preserving if $\frac{\partial}{\partial \tau}A_{\tau,\,\sigma}$ is symmetric, i.e.,

-and $A_{0,\,\sigma}\equiv 0,\; A_{1,\,\sigma}\equiv B_{\sigma}$. \end{thm} \begin{thm}\cite{Tangs14cor} Consider the csRK method \eqref{crk} with $B_\tau=1$, $C_\tau=\tau$ and
+and $A_{0,\,\sigma}\equiv 0,\; A_{1,\,\sigma}\equiv B_{\sigma}$. \end{thm} \begin{thm}\cite{tangs12ana,Tangs14cor} Consider the csRK method \eqref{crk} with $B_\tau=1$, $C_\tau=\tau$ and

-where $g_\iota(x)\in L^2([0,1])$ with $g_\iota(x)=\sum\limits_{0\leq \kappa\in\mathbb{Z}}a_{\iota \kappa}P_\kappa(x)$ (Legendre expansion), $a_{\iota \kappa}\in\mathbb{R}$, then we have \begin{itemize} \item[a)] $\breve{C}(\eta)$ holds if and only if the parameters $\omega_{\iota}$ and $a_{\iota\kappa}$ ($\iota,\kappa=0,1,2,\cdots$) satisfy
+where $g_\iota(x)\in L^2([0,1])$ with $g_\iota(x)=\sum\limits_{0\leq \kappa\in\mathbb{Z}}a_{\iota \kappa}P_\kappa(x)$ (Legendre expansion), $a_{\iota \kappa}\in\mathbb{R}$, then we have \begin{itemize} \item[\emph{(a)}] $\breve{C}(\eta)$ holds if and only if the parameters $\omega_{\iota}$ and $a_{\iota\kappa}$ ($\iota,\kappa=0,1,2,\cdots$) satisfy

-\item[b)] if $\breve{C}(\eta)$ holds, then $\breve{D}(\eta-1)$ also holds; \item[c)] the method is of order $2\eta_{_{M}}$, where $\eta_{_{M}}=\max\{\eta\in \mathbb{Z}: \breve{C}(\eta)\;\mbox{holds}\}$, and exactly preserves the energy of system \eqref{Hs}. \end{itemize} \end{thm}
+\item[\emph{(b)}] if $\breve{C}(\eta)$ holds, then $\breve{D}(\eta-1)$ also holds; \item[\emph{(c)}] the method is of order $2\eta_{_{M}}$, where $\eta_{_{M}}=\max\{\eta\in \mathbb{Z}: \breve{C}(\eta)\;\mbox{holds}\}$, and exactly preserves the energy of system \eqref{Hs}. \end{itemize} \end{thm}

-Actually, the condition shown in Theorem \ref{epcon} is partially equivalent to the formula \eqref{epmcoe2}, since we can recast it as a series in terms of Legendre polynomials.
+Actually, the condition shown in Theorem \ref{epcon} is essentially equivalent to the formula\footnote{Alternatively, please refer to our earlier work \cite{tangs12ana} which was presented as a report during the international conference ``ICNAAM2012".} \eqref{epmcoe2}, since we can recast it as a series in terms of Legendre polynomials.
 Some existing energy-preserving integrators (e.g., AVF methods \cite{quispelm08anc}, $\infty$-HBVMs \cite{brugnanoit10hbv}, EPCMs \cite{hairer10epv}, Galerkin time finite element methods \cite{Tangs12tfe,Tangsc17dgm} etc) can be transformed into the csRK methods described in Theorem \ref{EPm2}, and all of them possess an even order.
 The following result says that there exists energy-preserving B-series integrators which are conjugate-symplectic up to a finite order (higher than their algorithm order). \begin{thm}\cite{Tangs14cor} Apply the csRK method \eqref{crk} with $B_\tau=1$, $C_\tau=\tau$ and